 #8 – BUILDING WITH SHIPPING CONTAINERS

 Now while it might seem cost-effective to use second-hand containers for building a home or granny flat, the problem is, you don’t know what’s been in them.
 They could have stored toxic chemicals.
 Not a great environment to live in.
-In this case it’s a much safer bet to choose building with brand new containers.
+In this case, it’s a much safer bet to choose a building with brand new containers.